 Even with a thorough set of policies and procedures in place, it is impossible to prevent an employee from stealing confidential data.
 The next important step in prevention is to deploy effective technical solutions to protect your data.
 In many companies, a few minor changes to the IT system can yield significant results.

 One important change is to remove employees from the Administrator group on their computer.
 This prevents them from installing any software or hardware.
 Also, companies should not allow employees to create CDs/DVDs or copy data to USB drives unless there is a organization need.
 In some instances, only the IT department should have the authorization to make or create such data.

 Many companies eliminate attaching a printer to a single computer.
 This not only prevents theft of confidential data (by printing) but also allows for improved print management.
-Companies should also consider deploying a device which can monitor and block websites that are malicious, in violation of the Acceptable Use Policy, not required to operate the business or allow easy transmission of data.
+Companies should also consider deploying a device which can monitor and block websites that are malicious, in violation of the Acceptable Use Policy, not required to operate the organization or allow easy transmission of data.

 Finally, companies should implement a centralized logging device.
 This device will receive all of a company’s log files for aggregation and allows a single view of what is happening throughout the organization.
 It allows employers to see if employees copy files.
 In addition, it can provide critical information as to whether or not your system was compromised by outside entities.

 Getting help via forensics (computer and mobile)